The Difference Between Training and Development

 Types of Training

-There are probably as many possible kinds of training as there are subjects to learn and people to teach.
-There are, however, no fewer than eight widely recognized types of on the job training.
+There are probably just as many possible kinds of training as there are subjects to learn and people to teach.
+First, let’s take a closer look at the different types of training:

 - Diversity training: utilizes advanced sociological findings to instill awareness, respect, and acceptance of persons of a different gender, race, religion, background, etc.

-- Customer service: to improve customer relations, communication, response time, and response quality in order to enhance customer satisfaction
+- Customer service training: to improve customer relations, communication, response time, and response quality in order to enhance customer satisfaction

 Types of training ppt are available from many different sources and can be a handy reference guide when designing a training program.
 But is important to be as flexible and open-minded as possible when designing your programs in a way that best suits the training needs of your unique workforce.